Getting started

 View upcoming events and RSVP

 Safeguarding — under 13: Athletes under 13 do not receive a separate login.
 All access is through the parent account.
 Coach feedback is visible to the parent.
-Self-evaluation (Pre-Eval and Post-Eval) may be completed by the parent on behalf of the child, or disabled entirely by the coach for this age group.
+Self-evaluation may be completed by the parent on behalf of the child, or disabled entirely by the coach for this age group.

 For parents — child aged 13 to 18